giacbrd/SmartPipeline/docs/usage.rst

 Concurrent stages will call the method on different subsets of the data flow, concurrently.

+Each stage provides its own logger in :attr:`.Stage.logger`.

 A simple example of a stage that takes the items generated in the previous example and substitutes specific patterns in the string with a fixed string.